eScholarship/jschol/README.md

 * `app/scss`: CSS styles.
 Uses SCSS so macros, variables, etc. are available.
 These get compiled (through Gulp) into app/css/.
 * `app/server.rb`: Main app driver with code to generate the page outline, supply database data, cache bust, etc.
 * `bin/`: Gets populated by 'bundler' with driver scripts for gems it installs.
 Don't modify directly.
-* `bower.json`: List of Javascript packages used in the front-end.
-Used by 'node' to download and install them locally.
 * `config`: A place to keep environment variables such as database and S3 connection parameters.
 * `convert.rb`: Script to populate the new eschol5 database with units, item, etc. from the old eScholarship.
 * `gems`: Gets populated by 'bundler' with driver scripts for gems it installs.
 Don't modify directly.